marianogappa/iknowkungfoo/content/leetcode/clone-graph.md

 # Time: O(v+e)
 # Space: O(v), or O(v+e) if solution space counts
-#
-# Can be solved with BFS, iterative DFS or in this case recursive DFS.
-# As long as any node is not visited twice (i.e. keep a visited set), just
-# traverse the graph and for each node create a new one if not created yet,
-# and connect their neighbors.
 class Solution:
     def cloneGraph(self, node: 'Node') -> 'Node':
         if not node: